 How will I learn if I am offered a scholarship?

-Scholarship decisions are made during the admissions process and are conveyed along with the university offer of admission.
-These offers begin in mid-February.
+Scholarship decisions are made during the admissions process and are conveyed beginning in mid-March.

 What happens if I apply late or if I have new SAT or ACT scores?

 New consideration for scholarships based upon a later application or new information can be requested of the Office of Admissions.
 However, all decisions will be affected by funds available at that time.

 How do I let you know that I wish to accept a scholarship offer?

 Applicants are expected to indicate their desire to enroll at the university no later than May 1 by paying their tuition deposit.
 Payment of this deposit signifies acceptance of the scholarship and an understanding of the requirements to maintain the award during enrollment.